 Dr. Gabor Mate, leading trauma physician, eloquently describes in his book, The Myth of Normal, "If we could begin to see much illness as itself not as a cruel twist of fate or some nefarious mystery but rather as an expected and therefore normal consequence of abnormal, unnatural circumstances, it would have revolutionary implications for how we approach everything health related.
 The ailing body and minds among us would no longer be regarded as expressions of individual pathology but as living alarms directing our attention toward where our society has gone askew, and where our prevailing certainties and assumptions around health are, in face, fictions.
 Seen clearly, they might give us clues as to what it would take to reverse course and build a healthier world."

 The story of dis-ease starts before modern medicine.
 Safety starts with structure, thus we need to understand the systems that have existed and which we have all inherited.
 A psychologist Elder taught me about the origin of families, which is our first glimpse of safety in an unknown world.
-All of our ancestors once existed in tribal communities, which connotes a loyalty and responsibility to a group, but later, around the early 15th century, a Latin concept of "familias", or "servants of the household" took hold and men, women, children, and elders had their roles shifted into this hierarchy model.
-This simple shift in framework illustrates an inherent mindset of servitude/slavery and control within our most crucial units of life.
+All of our ancestors once existed in tribal communities, which connotes a loyalty and responsibility to a group, but later, around the early 15th century, a Latin concept of "familias", or "servants of the household" took hold and belonging shifted to a hierarchical model.
+This shift in framework illustrates a colonial mindset of servitude/slavery and control within our most crucial units of life.
 As western society expanded, so did this notion, which shapes our everyday existence.
 When we bring this framework of control and slavery to a political system, for example the American democracy, it's normalized.

 As western philosophy gained traction, we started to see certain advancements, but they often came at the expense at something else: usually colored bodies, the land and water, and our sense of connection.
 With western medicine, the mind and body were separated (dualism) and they continued to be broken into symptoms.
 We forgot what wholeness looks and feels like.
 We forgot how our ancestors existed before modern medicine and the wisdom that stories and herbs hold.
 Currently, we are watching mental, physical, and public health issues rise at a rate that is beyond any realm of normal, often as the adults and elders on this earth are experiencing more loneliness than ever before and young people feel like this world isn't safe for them.
 We inherited a culture we did not ask for and those with power refuse to listen, or more importantly, connect.